MAZDA MX-5 1.8i SE 2 door

-*****REDUCED*****REDUCED*****REDUCED*****Enjoy the thrill of open top motoring with this iconic sports car.
-The electric roof can be retracted in a matter of seconds and the slick gear change makes for a great driving experience.
-Along with a 12 month Mazda approved warranty, this car needs to be seen and driven.
-Call today, we have plenty of parking and offer complimentary hot and cold drinks.,,Metallic paint,Electric front windows/one touch facility, Green tinted windscreen, ABS+Electronic Brake force Distribution, DSTC-Dynamic Stability and Traction Control, PAS, Fuel filler release, Remote boot release, Digital clock, Headlamp on reminder, Oil pressure gauge, Trip computer, Water temperature gauge, Body coloured door mirrors, Electrically heated door mirrors, Amber/red dashboard, Silver dash trim, Silver finish meter rings, 6 speakers, Auxiliary input socket, Single play CD/Radio, Antenna, Body colour bumpers, Centre exhaust twin tailpipe, Chrome door handles, Chrome grille surround, Chrome mesh grille, Dual exhaust pipes, Power retractable roof, Climate control air conditioning, Centre console storage box, Cloth upholstery, Cupholders, Door pockets, Drivers footrest, Front centre armrest, Front tunnel storage net, Leather gear knob, Leather handbrake lever with silver release button, Leather steering wheel with audio controls, Lockable glovebox, Silver interior door handles, Stainless Steel Scuff Plates, Windblocker, Interior light, 3 point ELR front seatbelts with pretensioners, Dual front airbags, Fasten seatbelt reminder, Front seatbelt force limiters, Passenger airbag deactivation system, Side airbags, Supplementary restraint system - central control unit and crush sensors, Front head restraints, Front seatback pocket, Height adjustable front seats, ISOFIX front passenger seat child seat compliance, Sports seats, Alarm with interior movement sensor, Immobiliser, Remote central door locking, Superlocking, 16" alloy wheels, Tyre puncture repair kit
+,Electric front windows/one touch facility, Green tinted windscreen, ABS+Electronic Brake force Distribution, DSTC-Dynamic Stability and Traction Control, PAS, Fuel filler release, Remote boot release, Digital clock, Headlamp on reminder, Oil pressure gauge, Trip computer, Water temperature gauge, Body coloured door mirrors, Electrically heated door mirrors, Amber/red dashboard, Silver dash trim, Silver finish meter rings, 6 speakers, Auxiliary input socket, Single play CD/Radio, Antenna, Body colour bumpers, Chrome door handles, Chrome grille surround, Chrome mesh grille, Dual exhaust pipes, Power retractable roof, Climate control air conditioning, Centre console storage box, Cupholders, Door pockets, Drivers footrest, Front centre armrest, Front tunnel storage net, Leather gear knob, Leather handbrake lever with silver release button, Leather steering wheel with audio controls, Lockable glovebox, Silver interior door handles, Stainless Steel Scuff Plates, Windblocker, Interior light, 3 point ELR front seatbelts with pretensioners, Dual front airbags, Fasten seatbelt reminder, Front seatbelt force limiters, Passenger airbag deactivation system, Supplementary restraint system - central control unit and crush sensors, Front head restraints, Front seatback pocket, Height adjustable front seats, ISOFIX front passenger seat child seat compliance, Sports seats, Alarm with interior movement sensor, Immobiliser, Remote central door locking, Superlocking, 16" alloy wheels, Tyre puncture repair kit

 United Kingdom